lammps/lammps/doc/src/compute_count_type.rst

 Description
 """""""""""

-Define a computation that counts the current number of atoms by atom type or the number of bonds by bond type.
-The latter can be useful in reactive simulations where bonds are broken or created.
+Define a computation that counts the current number of atoms for each atom type or the number of bonds for each bond type.
+The former can be useful if atoms are added to or deleted from the system in random ways, e.g. via the :doc:`fix deposit <fix_deposit>`, :doc:`fix pour
+<fix_pour>`, or :doc:`fix evaporate <fix_evaporate>` commands.
+The
+latter can be useful in reactive simulations where molecular bonds are broken or created.

-Note that for this command, bonds are the topological ones enumerated in a data file, initially read by the :doc:`read_data <read_data>` command.
-They do not refer to bonds defined on-the-fly by bond-order or reactive pair styles.
+Note that for this command, bonds are defined as the topological kind enumerated in a data file, initially read by the :doc:`read_data
+<read_data>` command or defined by the :doc:`molecule <molecule>`
+command.
+They do not refer to implicit bonds defined on-the-fly by bond-order or reactive pair styles based on the current conformation of small clusters of atoms.

-These commands can create and break toplogical bonds:
+These commands can create and/or break topological bonds:

 * :doc:`fix bond/react <fix_bond_react>`
 * :doc:`fix bond/create <fix_bond_create>`